 Contract Specialist Must-Have Resume Skills and Keywords

 Employers require a broad range of skills and qualifications in their descriptions of Contract Specialist positions.
-The top three keywords make up 46.05% of the total set of top terms.
-Look to the Resume Checklist below to see how Procurement, Compliance, and Contract Management shares stack up against the share from resumes.
-Vendor Management, Contract Administration and Drafting represent an additionally healthy share of the employer Contract Specialist job postings with their combined total of 30.48%.
-At 23.48%, Proposal Writing, Database, Economics, and Consulting Experience appear far less frequently, but are still a significant portion of the 10 top Contract Specialist skills and requirements according to employers.
+The top three keywords make up 37.65% of the total set of top terms.
+Look to the Resume Checklist below to see how Procurement, Compliance, and Technical shares stack up against the share from resumes.
+Documentation, Contract Management and Analysis represent an additionally healthy share of the employer Contract Specialist job postings with their combined total of 28.49%.
+At 33.86%, Grant Writing, Proposal Writing, Military Experience, and Purchasing appear far less frequently, but are still a significant portion of the 10 top Contract Specialist skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Contract Specialist positions.
-The top three keywords represent 39.75% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Compliance, Vendor Management, and Procurement match up to employer job descriptions.
-Database, Invoicing, and Contract Management represent a very decent share of skills found on resumes for Contract Specialist with 29.26% of the total.
-At 30.99%, Business Administration, Proposal Writing, Drafting, and Reconciling appear far less frequently, but are still a significant portion of the 10 top Contract Specialist skills and qualifications found on resumes.
+The top three keywords represent 37.42% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Compliance, Procurement, and Contract Management match up to employer job descriptions.
+Customer Service, Analysis, and Vendor Management represent a very decent share of skills found on resumes for Contract Specialist with 29.33% of the total.
+At 33.26%, MS Office, Technical, Documentation, and Database appear far less frequently, but are still a significant portion of the 10 top Contract Specialist skills and qualifications found on resumes.